durianpay/dpay-api-test-automation/README.md

 - **Keep Tests Independent**: Each test should run independently of others
 - **Use Clear Assertions**: Make assertions specific and descriptive
 - **Handle Authentication**: Reuse the access token where possible
-- **Organize by Domain**: Keep tests organized by business domain or feature
+- **Organize by Domain**: Keep tests organized by API business domain
 - **Document Test Cases**: Each test should have a clear purpose and description

 ## Troubleshooting
-- Check configuration in `config.js`
+- Review logs for detailed error information
 - Verify API endpoints and credentials
 - Check network connectivity to API services
-- Review logs for detailed error information

-## License
-[Include license information here]